 Campbell chose CNU partially due to its proximity to the Historic Triangle, of Jamestown, Colonial Williamsburg and the Yorktown Battlefield, and for its small class sizes, which let her be more than a face in the crowd.
 “I figured there would be at least one or two professors with whom I would interact,” she says.
 “In reality, I built close relationships with professors in many departments.”

 Campbell’s own relationship with her mentor, Dr. Kempin-Reuter, was extensive, both in the classroom and beyond.
 Campbell worked as an intern at CNU’s Reiff Center for Human Rights and Conflict Resolution, helping to advance the Center’s mission to raise awareness of the horrors of genocide, human rights violations and conflict, and studying ways to overcomes these problems.
 “Her input has been essential and working with her has been a real pleasure,” Kempin-Reuter says.
 “Kerry is incredibly efficient and helpful, never afraid to take on another task.
 I really appreciated how she approached her work proactively and comprehensively.
 She is both a natural leader and a great team player – not something you see every day.”

 Overall, Campbell stresses the importance of interdisciplinary learning, study abroad and hard work.
 “College is meant to train you to be a better citizen, both locally and globally,” she says.
 “CNU helped me get to where I am, but CNU is only half the equation,” she says, emphasizing the importance of her own commitment to her education, both at home and abroad.

-She will begin attending the London School of Economics and Political Science this fall to pursue a master of science in the theory and history of international relations. – Laura Kate Genevish ‘16Share:
+She attends the London School of Economics and Political Science, where she is pursuing a master of science in the theory and history of international relations. – Laura Kate Genevish ‘16Share: